Syknapse/arcade_game_fend/README.md

 Vanilla JS
 Object-oriented programming

+## Installation

+If you would like to install this game on your device you can clone or download this repo.
+Once you have the project folder all you have to do is launch the `index.html`file in your browser (you can find an option to do so by right-clicking on the file).
+Enjoy

 ## Acknowledgements

 Of course I couldn't have done this without the great help by many of the current and past FEND nanodegree students.